corelight/zeek-jpeg/README.md

-# A Zeek FileAnalyzers::JPEG Plugin
+# A Zeek FileAnalyzers Package

+This package implements:

+- JPEG

 ## Building and Installing